Anne Fontaine (brand)

 Anne Fontaine is a women's fashion brand.
 The company is based in France, and its products include clothing, shoes, handbags and accessories.

 History

 Anne Fontaine opened their first boutique in the Rive Gauche section of Paris in 1994.
 Since the opening of the original store, Anne Fontaine has expanded to 85 boutiques worldwide including Paris, Tokyo and New York City.

+As of the end of 2018, the company operated eight retail locations.